hddm-devs/hddm/docs/tutorial_config_subjects.rst

 Up until now, we have been looking at data that was generated from the same set of parameters.
-However, in most experiments, we test multiple subjects and only gather a couple of trials.
+However, in most experiments, we test multiple subjects and may only gather relatively few trials per subject.
 Traditionally, we would either fit a separate model to each individual subject or fit one model to all subjects.
 Neither of these approaches are ideal as we will see below.
-We can expect that subjects will be similar in many ways yet have non-neglicable individual differences.
-If we fit separate models we ignore their similarties and need much more data per subject to make useful inference.
-If we fit one model to all subjects we ignore their differences and get worse fit.
+We can expect that subjects will be similar in many ways yet have non-negligable individual differences.
+If we fit separate models we ignore their similarities and need much more data per subject to make useful inference.
+If we fit one model to all subjects we ignore their differences and may get a model fit that does not well characterize any individual.
+It would be best if the model fitting could determine to what extent all subjects are similar to the others in some respects, and use this information as a prior to draw inferences about the paramters of any given subject.
+The hierarchical approach optimally allocates the information from the group vs the individual depending on the statistics of the data.

 To illustrate this point, consider the following example: we tested 30 subjects on the above task with the easy and hard condition.
 For